databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ## Configure external tables and credentials

 To work with external tables, Unity Catalog introduces two new objects to access and work with external cloud storage:
-- **Storage credentials** represent authentication methods to access cloud storage (e.g. an IAM role for Amazon S3 or a service principal for Azure Storage).
+- [databricks_storage_credential](../resources/storage_credential.md) represent authentication methods to access cloud storage (e.g. an IAM role for Amazon S3 or a service principal for Azure Storage).
 Storage credentials are access-controlled to determine which users can use the credential.
-- **External locations** are objects that combine a cloud storage path with a Storage Credential that can be used to access the location.
+- [databricks_external_location](../resources/external_location.md) are objects that combine a cloud storage path with a Storage Credential that can be used to access the location.

 First, create the required objects in AWS